 Under this agreement, we and Cantor have agreed to share revenues derived from transactions effected in the marketplaces in which we collaborate and other specified markets.
 We have agreed to collaborate with Cantor to determine the amount of commissions to be charged to clients that effect transactions in these marketplaces; however, in the event we are unable to agree with Cantor with respect to a transaction pricing decision, Cantor is entitled to make the final pricing decision with respect to transactions for which Cantor provides voice-assisted brokerage services and we are entitled to make the final pricing decision with respect to transactions that are fully electronic.
-We may not make a final transaction pricing decision that results in the share of transaction revenues received by Cantor being less than Cantor's actual cost of providing clearance, settlement and fulfillment services and other transaction services.
-In some cases, we will receive the aggregate transaction revenues and pay a service fee to Cantor.
-In other cases, Cantor will receive the aggregate transaction revenues and pay a service fee to us.
-The amount of the service fee and the portion of the transaction revenues that we and Cantor receive is based on several factors, including whether: (1) the marketplace is one in which we collaborate with Cantor; (2) the transaction is fully electronic or Cantor provides voice-assisted brokerage services; (3) the product traded is a financial product; and (4) the product is traded on the CANTOR EXCHANGE (SM).
-Generally, we share revenues as follows:
+We may not make a final transaction pricing decision that results in the share of transaction revenues received by Cantor being less than Cantor's actual cost of providing clearance and settlement services and other transaction services.
+We and Cantor will share transaction revenues with regard to transactions effected through our electronic marketplaces as follows: